Cellular $\mathbb A^1$-homology and the motivic version of Matsumoto's theorem: The oriented cellular A1 -chain complex of a split, semisimple, simply connected algebraic group in low degrees

 We briefly recall our conventions that will be used throughout this section.
 We fix the choice of a weak pinning of $G$ and for each $w\in W$ a reduced expression as a product of the $s_{\alpha}$'s, where $\alpha\in \Delta$ runs through the set of simple roots.
 For $w\in W$ we denote by $\dot{w}$ the lift of $w$ in $N_G(T)$ given by the above formula using the elements $\dot{s}_{\alpha}$ given by the (weak)-pinning and using the chosen reduced expression of $w$.
 Usually, we will simply write $BwB$ instead of $B\dot{w}B$ and $\ZA[wT]$ instead of $\ZA[\dot{w}T]$.
 Recall that $\Ccell_*(G)$ is a complex of right and left $\ZA[T]$-modules (see Remark \ref{rem important1}).

-Since $G$ is simply connected, the right (and left) action of $\ZA[T]$ on $\Hcell_*(G)$ is trivial, as it extends to an action of $\Hcell_0(G) = \Z$ as $G$ is $\A^1$-connected.
+Since $G$ is simply connected, it is also $\A^1$-connected, so we have $\Hcell_0(G) = \Z$.
+It follows that the right (and left) action of $\ZA[T]$ on $\Hcell_*(G)$ is trivial, as it extends to an action of $\Hcell_0(G) = \Z$.
 The main idea of our main computation is that the exact sequence

 induces an exact sequence

 by the above observation.